solomon-mash/Tailwind-React-Setup-Configuration/README.md

   plugins: [],
 }
 ```
-#### Postcss.config.js is automatically generated no need to modify it
+#### Note: Postcss.config.js is automatically generated no need to modify it
 #### In index.css or your base css file override its content with the following
 ```
 /* src/index.css */